zhaoy376/Bridge-Attention/README.md

 # Bridge-Attention
 The code for the paper 'BA-Net: Bridge Attention for Deep Convolutional Neural Networks'
-## Descripti
+## Description
 './model' contains the .py files of various backbones architectures, the BA module and the SE module.
 './results' saves the checkpoints and log files.
 ## Usage
 ### Training